Obituaries

 Once more we pulled ourselves up by the bootstraps and we started 63 years of business over again after about three or four years of fire and water damage, which had interrupted the family tradition of service to the community.

 Jo Anne also strongly believes in education and preplanning, and after getting her B.S. in psychology from Mercy College, she can now include "author" to her many credits, having written a book, based on all her experience, to help families.
-Her book entitled "Three Things To Know Before Making Funeral Arrangements" is currently available.
-Being a cancer survivor, and now semi-retired, she started attending and is now an Ambassador for our local Gilda’s Club, uses her testimony to encourage others, and started a Cancer Ministry in our church.
+Her book entitled "Three Things To Know Before Making Funeral Arrangements" is currently available for purchase at the funeral home.
+Being a cancer survivor, and now semi-retired, she started attending and was for a long time an Ambassador for our local Gilda’s Club (now Cancer Support Community Greater NY & CT at Gilda’s Club), uses her testimony to encourage others, and started a Cancer Ministry in our church.

 T.J.
-Lee works full time as Facility Manager.
-He is a welcome addition to our staff who is most helpful, and truly an asset.
+Lee works in the business as Facility Manager.
+He is behind-the-scenes yet a very integral part of our staff who is most helpful, and truly an asset.

 Our profession, contrary to popular belief, is constantly changing.
-New laws and requirements continue to make ownership very difficult and expensive.
+New laws and requirements continue to make ownership very difficult and expensive, especially to the few of us who actually own physical funeral establishments, like our family.
 But as we believe in our profession, and always being professionals, we do what we have to do to continue to serve.
-We have always believed in education, and were happy to see continuing education become mandatory to maintaining and renewing one's license.
+We have always believed in education, and were happy to see continuing education become mandatory to maintaining and renewing one's license in NYS.
 Know that we at Lee's Funeral Home, LLC are always educating ourselves, and will strive to continually educate our community.

-Finally, as we promise to continually educate and better ourselves and those around us, we hope our community will try to grow with us, and the city and world we live in.
-Again, we thank you all for allowing us to serve you thus far, and we will continue, God willing, to serve diligently, dedicated, and with dignity, providing professional, progressive, proficient, and personal care, as long as we can and it is His will!
+Finally, as we promise to continually educate and better ourselves and those around us, we hope our community will try to grow with us and always aim high, no matter who in our industry, community, nation and/or world we live in may go low.
+Again, we thank you all for allowing us to serve you thus far, and we will continue, God willing, to always serve with the utmost honesty, integrity, dedication, diligence, and with undeniable dignity & professionalism, providing progressive, proficient, and personal care, as long as we can, and it is His will!

 Respectfully,